Azure/azure-sphere-samples/Samples/AvnetDefaultProject/RealTimeExampleApp/AvnetAlsPt19RTApp.md

   * The application reads the light sensor, converts the raw data to units of LUX and returns properly formatted JSON
   * {"light_intensity": 1234.56}
 * IC_SET_SAMPLE_RATE
-  * The application will read the sample rate and if non-zero will automatically send sensor telemetry at the period specified by the command
+  * The application will read the sample rate and if non-zero, will automatically send sensor telemetry at the period specified by the command

-# Sideloading the appliction binary
+# Sideloading the application binary
 This application binary can be side loaded onto your device with the following commands . . .

 * `azsphere device enable-development`
 * `azsphere device sideload deploy --image-package ./AvnetAlsPt19TRApp.imagepackage`

-# Configuring the Avnet Default High Level applicatin to use this example
+# Configuring the Avnet Default High Level application to use this example
 To configure the high level application to use this binary ...

 Include the interface definition in the m4_support.c 4mArray[] definition